wpshopify/docs/getting-started/common-issues.md

 #### Failed to assign Shopify ID 0

-This can be fixed by using the `Remove all synced data` tool followed by a `Sync Products`.
+When you see this error, it's usually because a previous sync failed which resulted in stale data.
+To fix, you can follow these two steps:

+1. First, go to the Tools tab within the plugin settings and use the `Remove all synced data` button

+2. Once that’s done, use the `Sync Product & Collection Detail Pages` button once more.

 Note: this will remove any custom fields applied to your product posts, and any product post menu items.